digitalents-ictbeginners/website/docs/app.rst

 **this.VIEW_THRESHOLD**

 Sets the threshold at which the view changes between compact ("mobile") or wide ("desktop").
+Default value is 600 and should probably stay there unless you want to change a bunch of numbers all over the place.

 ----

 **this.state**

 Holds all the main state information of the app.

     :mobile: Boolean: is mobile mode active
     :english: Boolean: true = english, false = finnish